isaackogan/OmeglePy/README.md

 * **socket_connect_timeout=15** - The max time (seconds) to connect to the socket during a request
 * **socket_read_timeout=45** - The max time (seconds) to read from a socket during a request

-Visit the provided documentation for a list of methods.
+Visit the provided documentation (included directly via DocStrings) for a list of methods.

 ## OmegleClient (Inherits OmeglePy)